csiew/BiscuitWM/README.md

 - `Alt + /`: Fill bottom of the screen with currently-focused window
 - `Alt + Q`: Close the currently-focused window
 - `Alt + Tab`: Cycle through all windows
+- `Alt + Left Click` on deskbar: Cycle through all windows
 - `Alt + X`: Launch a new terminal window
 - `Alt + Esc`: Exit BiscuitWM session